georust/rinex/rinex-cli/README.md

 Some RINEX files like Observation Data associate an epoch flag to each epoch.
-A non `Ok` epoch flag describes a special event or external pertubations that happened at that sampling date.
+A non `Ok` epoch flag describes a special event or external perturbations that happened at that sampling date.
 We provide the following arguments to easily discard unusual events or focus on them to figure things out: